defi-wonderland/solidity-hardhat-boilerplate/README.md

 # Hardhat Boilerplate

+# Deprecation notice
+On defi-wonderland we have been using foundry for all new projects for quite some time now, therefore maintaining a template to bootstrap new hardhat projects does not make sense for us anymore.
+If you are interested in maintaining this yourself, feel free to fork it and open an issue so we can use this document to direct users to your fork.

 ## Why ?

 Thought to have a fast way of bootstraping projects with best practice's in mind.
 Having linters, prettiers, standards on how to commit, and changelog creation & maintenance.